-This article does not address what occurs when earnest money is not deposited at all, except to observe that this constitutes a breach (a default) by the buyer in the case of an otherwise valid and accepted earnest money contract.
+This article does not address what occurs when earnest money is not deposited by the buyer at all, except to observe that this constitutes a breach (a default) by the buyer in the case of an otherwise valid and accepted earnest money contract.
 Failure of the buyer to perform in this regard does not, as many believe, cause the contract to fail altogether, since earnest money is not a requirement of a valid real estate contract in Texas (although not delivering required earnest money does permit the seller to terminate the contract under paragraph 5C).

 A common area of dispute is the buyer’s inability to obtain financing.
 Note that the TREC Third Party Financing Addendum contains a blank for a specific time during which the buyer must notify the seller of his inability to obtain financing.
 If this notice is not timely given, the contingency is waived.
 Buyers often miss this detail and insist on their continuing right to get their earnest money back if their loan application is denied, even after the specified time has run.

 Sellers, on the other hand, may believe that the buyer did not make “every reasonable effort to obtain credit approval” (as required by the TREC addendum) and therefore should not be entitled to return of earnest money even if notice is given within the prescribed period.
-Unfortunately for this point of view, the addendum does not go into detail about what “every reasonable effort” means.
+Unfortunately, the addendum does not go into detail about what “every reasonable effort” means.
 (Practice note: a buyer’s special provisions addendum should include a clause to the effect that production of a legitimate turn-down letter will satisfy this requirement).

-Whatever the cause of the dispute, paragraphs 18.C through E address the procedure for release of earnest money:
+Whatever the cause of the dispute or default, paragraphs 18.C through E address the procedure for demanding release of the earnest money:

 C. DEMAND: Upon termination of this contract, either party or the escrow agent may send a release of earnest money to each party and the parties shall execute counterparts of the release and deliver same to the escrow agent.
 If either party fails to execute the release, either party may make a written demand to the escrow agent for the earnest money.
 If only one party makes written demand for the earnest money, escrow agent shall promptly provide a copy of the demand to the other party.
 If escrow agent does not receive written objection to the demand from the other party within 15 days, escrow agent may disburse the earnest money to the party making demand reduced by the amount of unpaid expenses incurred on behalf of the party receiving the earnest money and escrow agent may pay the same to the creditors.
 If escrow agent complies with the provisions of this paragraph, each party hereby releases escrow agent from all adverse claims related to the disbursal of the earnest money.